ethereum/fe/crates/language-server/README.md

 - [ ] Integrate the "workspace" data structure with LSP events and a rudimentary filesystem watcher

 #### Server improvements
+- [ ] Organize and prepare server architecture for a variety of LSP features
 - [ ] Implement a task queue system for long-running tasks
 - [ ] Implement progress feedback notifications
 - [ ] Implement configurable options for the language server